 The objectives of the Youth Advocacy and Leadership Coalition are to provide youth with opportunities to discuss issues important to them, solicit opinions of peers, serve as youth representatives, and promote youth development.
 Through participation on the Youth Advocacy and Leadership Coalition, young people work in partnership with adults to become leaders on issues that matter to them and develop skills that will be useful for the rest of their lives.

 The Youth Advocacy and Leadership Coalition has teams focused on topics important to youth and their communities, which help young people build skills and create positive change.
 The focus areas include:

 - Service Learning

-The Ohio State University Extension (OSUE) completed and won an RFP process to be the Youth Advisory Committee vendor.
-OSUE will be responsible for recruiting and training youth to participate and attend subcommittee meetings to provide the youth perspective.
+The Ohio State University Extension (OSUE) completed and won an RFP process to be the Youth Advocacy and Leadership Coalition vendor.
+OSUE is responsible for recruiting and training youth to participate and attend subcommittee meetings to provide the youth perspective.

 Phone: (216) 429-8200

 In 2006, the Cleveland Foundation undertook research to identify and evaluate existing programs and services for youth in Greater Cleveland.
 Based on its findings, the foundation convened many key community partners to create an effective system to support our young people.
 Cuyahoga County stepped up early and in a big way, with $3.4 million and a commitment to manage day-to-day operations of MyCom through its Family and Children First Council.